enyholar/Flight-Booking/README.md

-Flight booking app that use Lufthansa Api
+Flight booking app that use Lufthansa Api.
-Uses MVP architecture
+The app is built with  MVP architecture